 How Cognitive Computing Transforms the HR Industry?

-The attitudes towards the new technology were mostly positive.
+The attitudes towards new technology were mostly positive.
 In fact, both CEOs and senior HR executives recognized the potential of cognitive HR for changing the field:

 These findings suggest that cognitive computing should be prioritized by HR professionals to advance their operations and find more talent in the next few years.